UniversalDependencies/docs/_fi-overview/extra.md

 In UD Finnish, a very limited number of these cases are considered especially tightly bound with the subordinating conjunction.
-These cases are considered multi-part subordinating conjunctions and listed as such in Section 2.26.
+These cases are considered multi-part subordinating conjunctions and listed as such in the documentation for [mark]().
 Otherwise, these adverbials are consistently made dependents of the subordinate clause.

 <!-- fname:subordinate+time_adverbial.pdf -->
 ~~~ sdparse